lesept777/Matrix-MLP-for-ESP32/README.md

 ![RELU SIGMOID](https://miro.medium.com/max/1452/1*29VH_NiSdoLJ1jUMLrURCA.png "Sigmoid and RELU functions")

 **Softmax** for classification problems implemented. `SOFTMAX` can only be used for the last layer.
 If you choose it, the cost function is [Cross entropy](https://en.wikipedia.org/wiki/Cross_entropy).
 Otherwise, it's Squared error.

+## Create a dataset
+There are several ways to create a dataset:
+* read data from a csv file (see [Boston Housing](./examples/MMLP_BostonHousing) example)
+* create the data using a function:
+  * declare the dataset from vectors of float
+  * declare the dataset from arrays of float